oghb/haxball-client/FAQ.md

 ## About other clients

 - #### Is this like HaxApp?
-  Yes and no. As of now, the graphical customizations on HaxApp are missing on this client, however you get other features – such as Favorite rooms, Notes, Extraunlock, etc – which are not present on HaxApp.
+  Yes and no. As of now, the graphical customizations on HaxApp are missing on this client, however you get other features – such as Favorite rooms, unlimited FPS by default, Extraunlock, Notes, etc – which are not present on HaxApp.
 Also, this client is arguably less buggy and – most importantly – is open source

 - #### Someone on Discord posted a download link saying it's a/your HaxBall client Don't download executables from people you don't personally know or trust, unless they've made the source code public